 Traditional toppings for Russian Crepes

-Russian blini are usually eaten with jam, honey, and sour cream or stuffed with sweet or savoury fillings.
+Russians eat their blini with jam, honey, and sour cream.
+They also stuff them with sweet or savoury fillings.
 A family favourite is blini stuffed with sweet cheese filling also known as blintzes.

 Savoury fillings could include chicken, mushrooms, buttered hard boiled eggs with scallions, etc.